Dharanitrainee/eye_controlled_wheelchair/README.md

   Stop : look center

-NOTE : Iam just a beginner i refferd a lot of sources to do this project of academic.This is not an efficient code its just an prototype
+NOTE : Iam just a beginner i refferd a lot of sources to do this project for academics.
+This is not an efficient code its just an prototype